 Acne is largely a hormonal condition that is driven by androgen hormones, which typically become active during the teenage and young adult years.
 Production of these hormones combined with surface bacteria and fatty acids within the oil gland can result in acne.

 The given things can cause/trigger acne :

-- Stress which increase the hormone cortisol
+- The tension increases the hormone cortisol

 - Picking at acne sores

 - Clothing and headgear like helmets, caps etc

 - Using oily or greasy personal care products

 Acne can be treated through non-prescription medicines prescribed by a doctor.
 The dosage is prescribed based on condition severity, age and type of acne.
 The use of certain contraceptives can sometimes help a woman’s acne go away.
 Three different birth control tab kinds have been given the go-ahead by the FDA to treat acne.
 All four contain a combination of estrogen (the primary female sex hormone) and progesterone (a natural form of steroid that helps regulate menstruation).
 Various medications and therapies have proven to be effective.
 They target the underlying cause of acne.
 Certain medicines can be taken orally, some are applied topically and other remedies are laser treatments, chemical peels etc